 Important affordable housing project gains important tax credit approval and is coming soon

-Hallmark Apartments on Woodside Road was a 72-unit affordable housing complex damaged in a fire in 2013.
+Hallmark Apartments, located at 531 Woodside Road, was a 72-unit affordable housing complex damaged in a fire in 2013.
 This blog provides a brief update on new efforts underway to rebuild.

 After several years of construction rebuilding delays, the owner reported they reached an agreement with their limited partner to buy them out of the partnership and commence with the rebuild.
 Tax-exempt bonds and tax credit financing will be the primary funding source to finance the rebuild, which was approved by the City Council in early February.
 All 72-units onsite will remain affordable.
 KDF Communities-Hallmark LLC expects to begin construction soon, once City Building and Fire officials approve their construction plans.